milosp-89/fuzzy-logic/README.md

 # Implementation of a fuzzy logic membership function

 About:
-- Application of a fuzzy logic membership function involves defining a mathematical function that maps input values to membership degrees in a fuzzy set of uncertainty and ambiguity
+- In the realm of fuzzy logic, the application of a fuzzy logic membership function is foundational to the process of modeling uncertainty and imprecision within a system.
+At its core, a membership function serves as a bridge between crisp, precise input values and the fuzzy, ambiguous boundaries of a fuzzy set.
+  This mathematical function assigns membership degrees to elements within the universe of discourse, indicating the degree to which each element belongs to the fuzzy set under consideration.

 Main sources and documentation:
 - https://pypi.org/project/scikit-fuzzy/